hirrolot/metalang99/README.md

 ## Motivation

-Macros are the means to abstract frequently occurring syntactical structures to let us, programmers, concentrate on the essence of a problem instead of getting distracted by irrelevant details.
+Macros are the means to abstract frequently occurring syntactical structures so that you can write code that _reflects_ the problem domain.
 However, metaprogramming in C is utterly castrated: we cannot even operate with control flow, integers, and unbounded sequences, thereby throwing a lot of hypothetically useful metaprograms out of scope.

 To solve the problem, I have implemented Metalang99.
 Having its functionality at our disposal, it becomes possible to develop even fairly non-trivial metaprograms, such as [Datatype99]: